top of page

 • Powdered sugar for garnish (optional)

-In a large mixing bowl, whisk together the eggs, milk, vanilla extract, cinnamon, and nutmeg.
-Ensure that all ingredients are combined well.
-A thorough whisk will create a fluffy custard that soaks beautifully into the bread.
+Step 1: Prepare the Batter In a large mixing bowl, whisk together eggs, milk, vanilla extract, cinnamon, and nutmeg.
+Ensure all ingredients are combined well.
+A thorough whisk creates a fluffy custard that soaks beautifully into the bread.

-Place a non-stick skillet or griddle over medium heat and add a generous pat of butter.
-Wait for the butter to melt and bubble, but be cautious not to let it brown too much as this can affect the taste.
+Step 2: Heat Your Pan Place a non-stick skillet or griddle over medium heat and add a generous pat of butter.
+Wait for butter to melt and bubble, but don't let it brown too much as this affects the taste.

-Take a slice of brioche or challah bread and dip it into the egg mixture, ensuring both sides are coated.
-Let the bread sit in the mixture for about 10-15 seconds for optimal absorption of the custard.
+Step 3: Soak the Bread Take a slice of brioche or challah and dip into egg mixture, ensuring both sides are coated.
+Let bread sit in mixture for 10-15 seconds for optimal absorption of the custard.

-Place the soaked bread onto the heated skillet and cook for about 3-4 minutes on each side until golden brown.
+Step 4: Cook It Up Place soaked bread onto heated skillet and cook 3-4 minutes on each side until golden brown.
 Keep an eye on them to avoid burning.
-If needed, adjust the heat depending on your stove’s settings.
+Adjust heat depending on your stove's settings.

-Once cooked, transfer your French toast to a plate.
-Top with a drizzle of maple syrup, a handful of fresh berries, and a dusting of powdered sugar.
-This simple presentation adds a lovely touch!
+Step 5: Serve and Enjoy Transfer French toast to plate.
+Top with maple syrup drizzle, fresh berries, and powdered sugar dusting.
+This simple presentation adds a lovely touch that makes weekend breakfast special.

 Tips for the Best French Toast

-Ben's Gadgets:
+Ben's Gadgets

 bottom of page